percona/pmm/source/install/aws.rst

 The default user name is ``admin``, and the default password is ``admin`` also.
 You will be proposed to change the default password at login if you didn't it.

-The |pmm-server| is now ready and the home page opens.
+The PMM Server is now ready and the home page opens.

 .. _figure.run-server-ami.pmm-server.home-page:

 .. figure:: ../.res/graphics/png/pmm.home-page.png

-   |pmm-server| home page
+   PMM Server home page

 You are creating a username and password that will be used for two purposes: